 Ploi is a SaaS service where you can deploy and manage Linux servers for a variety of tech stacks, including WordPress.
 It directly provisions servers at many of the large cloud server providers including AWS, UPCLOUD, DIGITALOCEAN, LINODE HETZNER and SCALEWAY.

 Both WPCloudDeploy and Ploi allow you to deploy and manage WordPress servers.
 All the key WordPress management tools are available in both offerings including:

-There are three key differences between WPCloudDeploy and Ploi :
+There are four key differences between WPCloudDeploy and Ploi :

 Since Ploi is an SaaS service, you are locked into a fixed set of personalization options.
 We do not know if they entertain requests for customization.

 Because WPCloudDeploy is an open source product built on WordPress, the sky’s the limit when it comes to customizations and you have a lot of flexibility in how those are accomplished.
 You can: